-The draft Neighbourhood Development Plan looks ahead to 2031 and tackles a wide variety of planning topics in the Parish.
+The Neighbourhood Development Plan for Tarrington looks ahead to 2031 and tackles a wide variety of planning topics in the Parish.
+There are detailed planning policies for such matters as settlement boundaries for Tarrington and Little Tarrington, housing, the local economy, design, and protecting open spaces and the wider environment.

 Many of these issues were first identified in the Parish Plan.
 They have been further explored in the consultations we have carried out in preparing the Neighbourhood Development Plan, including the resident's survey, open days and other feedback.
+A draft of the Plan was published for consultation in October 2019, and comments received have been taken into account in preparing this revised version.